-Following the inception of the SAP Mobile Apps Partner Center, an increasing number of businesses are engaging with SAP’s Integration and Certification Center (ICC) to get their mobile apps certified.
+Following the launch of the SAP Mobile Apps Partner Center, an increasing number of software vendors are engaging with SAP’s Integration and Certification Center (ICC) to get their mobile apps certified.

-The purpose of this blog is to provide some clear guidelines on how partners can get through this process with ease while avoiding along the way some of the most commonly encountered challenges.
-It should serve first and foremost as a complement to the existing set of resources, namely the SCN pages dedicated to integration certifications related to SAP’s Mobile Platform:
+The purpose of this blog is to provide some guidelines on how partners can get through this process with ease while avoiding along the way some of the most commonly encountered challenges.
+It should serve first and foremost as a complement to the existing set of resources, namely the following SCN pages where you can find information on the certifications related to mobile app development at SAP:

 - Who is this for?